 Christopher Che is President and CEO of the Che International Group, LLC (CIG), a multi-national holding company that identifies, acquires, supports, and grows scalable subsidiary companies in diverse industries through strategic acquisitions, joint ventures, and alliances, to help customers maximize supply chain diversity while promoting supply chain excellence.
 Christopher Che is an accountant by profession and a veteran Senior Financial Executive with over 25 years of vast and dynamic business management experience.

-In 2007 the Che International Group successfully acquired Hooven-Dayton Corporation (HDC) as its first wholly owned subsidiary company, which Christopher is also leading as President/CEO.
-HDC is an 80 year old provider of high quality prime product labels, flexible packaging, promotional coupons and specialty printing solutions.
-HDC purchased Benchmark Graphics, a 35 year old pressure sensitive labels and tags company, in 2011in its continual quest for exponential growth.
-To-date, HDC has two scalable, state-of-the art manufacturing facilities—one in Miamisburg, Ohio, and one in Richmond, Indiana.
-In 2011 the Che International Group successfully acquired its second wholly owned subsidiary company—Digital Color International, LLC (DCI), a 20 year old point of purchase/entry display, specialty folding cartons, and commercial offset print and bindery company headquartered in Akron, Ohio, and divested itself of the company in 2014.
+In 2007 the Che International Group successfully acquired Hooven-Dayton Corporation (HDC) as its first wholly owned subsidiary company, which Christopher also led as President/CEO.
+HDC is an 83 year old provider of high quality prime product labels, flexible packaging, promotional coupons and specialty printing solutions.
+HDC purchased Benchmark Graphics, a 35 year old pressure sensitive labels and tags company, in 2011 in its continual quest for exponential growth.
+That acquisition propelled HDC to a 120,000 sq. ft. state-of-the-art manufacturing facility in Miamisburg, Ohio.
+After exponentially growing HDC by over 300% topline revenue, CIG divested HDC in 2018.
+In 2011 the Che International Group successfully acquired its second wholly owned subsidiary company—Digital Color International, LLC (DCI), a 20 year old point of purchase/entry display, specialty folding cartons, and commercial offset print and bindery company headquartered in Akron, Ohio.
+CIG divested DCI in 2014.
 CIG’s third subsidiary company—Cog, LLC, is a customized Graphics Production Solutions firm based in Cincinnati, Ohio.
-TrueChoicePack (TCP), another subsidiary of CIG, is a manufacturer and distributor of traditional, green private label and customized packaging and disposable products.
-Under Christopher’s visionary leadership, CIG, HDC, Cog, and TCP continue to experience exponential expansion through acquisitions and organic growth.
-From a base of one employee in 2005, CIG now has over 115 employees.
+TrueChoicePack Corporation (TCP), another subsidiary of CIG, is a manufacturer and distributor of traditional, green private label and customized packaging and disposable products.
+CIG divested TCP in 2018 after growing the company by over 3,000%.
+Under Christopher’s visionary leadership, CIG will continue to experience exponential expansion through acquisitions and organic growth.
+From a base of one employee in 2005, CIG grew to over 150 employees before divestments.

 Christopher Che is a strong believer in giving back to the community through direct involvement.
 He served as a member of President (Obama)’s Council on Jobs and Competitiveness from 2011 to 2012 and currently serves as a board member of the Ohio Minority Supplier Development Council, the Ohio Chamber of Commerce, the Cincinnati USA Regional Chamber of Commerce, the Dayton Business Council, the Tag & Label Manufacturing Institute (TLMI), African American CEO Roundtable of Cincinnati, the Minority Business Partnership (Co-Chair), the Dayton Area Chamber of Commerce, and the Federal Reserve Bank of Cleveland-Dayton Area Business Advisory Council.

-After receiving a Bachelor of Arts degree in Accounting with a minor in Computers from Wilmington College, Ohio in 1985, Christopher Che proceeded to obtain a Master’s of Accountancy degree From Miami University in Oxford, Ohio in 1986.
+After receiving a Bachelor of Arts degree in Accounting with a minor in Computers from Ohio’s Wilmington College in 1985, Christopher Che proceeded to obtain a Master’s of Accountancy degree From Miami University in Oxford, Ohio in 1986.
 He resides in Mason, Ohio, with his wife and is the proud father of two sons and one daughter.